 - ii.
-A voting station with an electronic display screen shall have a high contrast mode either as an initial setting or under the control of the voter.
+A voting station with an electronic display screen shall be capable of showing all elements that visually convey information, such as text, controls, and infographics or icons, in a high contrast mode either as an initial setting or under the control of the voter.
 If the system allows the voter to adjust contrast during the voting session it shall preserve the current votes.
 High contrast is a luminosity contrast ratio between the foreground text and background color of at least 20:1.
 The high contrast mode shall use at least one of the following color combinations:

 - o Black text on a white background

-- o White text on a black background
+- O White text on a black background

 - Yellow text on a black background

-- Light cyan text on a black background
+- o Light cyan text on a black background